Published in

 Final Words.

-The life of Julie Manet was awe-inspiring as she faced every personal loss and painted without any restrictions on her canvas.
-With her ample notes, we know the culture of France through her eyes, her beloved famous mother Berthe and her mesmerising journey to be an artist.
+The life of Julie Manet was awe-inspiring as she faced every personal loss, and painted without any restrictions on her canvas.
+With her ample notes, we know the culture of France through her eyes, her beloved famous mother Berthe, and her mesmerizing journey to be an artist.

 Related Reads.